 02 Retail Stores

-O2 stores in Northern Ireland are closed.
+O2 stores in Northern Ireland are now open.
 Unless we are in a National lockdown, 02 stores will open where local restrictions allow.
 Check to see if your local store is open.

 Calls to the NHS 111 help line have always been free.
 And now you can also visit the NHS website without using your data, along with a number of other important websites that many people will rely on for support during this time.
 More information available on the FAQs on the 02 website.

 We're here to support you when times get tough.
 There are lots of options we can discuss if you don't think you're able to pay your bill on time.
 Please visit our payment support page for more detail.

 How will I be protected in O2 stores?

 02 have a virtual queue system to ensure you aren’t held in unnecessary queues or kept waiting.
 All their people will be wearing the appropriate personal protective equipment (PPE), including gloves and face coverings.

 All stores will be equipped with hand sanitiser and all customers will be encouraged to use it when they enter the store.
 Face coverings will also be mandatory in our stores.

 02 will be supporting NHS Test and Trace in our English and Welsh stores.
 QR codes will be ready to scan when you enter the store.

 More information is available on the O2 website.